Gas Home Safety Tips

 -

-- Never place flammable products such as paper, fabric, gasoline, or paint thinner anywhere near appliances.
-Flammable vapors from these types of products are easily ignited and can cause severe burns that are life threatening.
+- Never place flammable products such as paper, fabric, gasoline, propane or paint thinner anywhere near appliances.
+Flammable vapors from these types of products are easily ignited and can cause severe burns.
 Vapors cannot be seen, may be heavier than air and have the ability to travel a long way across the floor in seconds.

-- All flammable liquids should be used according to manufacturers’ instructions provided on their containers.
-Flammable liquids like gasoline should never be used indoors.
+- All flammable liquids should be used according to manufacturers’ instructions on their containers.
+Flammable liquids like gasoline and propane should never be used indoors.

 - Keep gasoline and other flammable liquids away from children.

-- Store flammable liquids such as paints, solvents, and gasoline away from heating sources.
+- Store flammable liquids such as paints, solvents, propane and gasoline away from heating sources.

 -

-- Keep the meter clear of obstructions that would prevent first responders from reaching it during an emergency.
+- Keep the meter clear of obstructions so first responders can reach it during an emergency.

 - Never hang items such as clothes, towels or blankets on gas piping.
 This can damage piping and potentially cause a gas leak.

-- Don't place mulch, topsoil, or rocks in contact with your meter.
-Contact with such materials can cause your meter to corrode and leak.
+- Don't place mulch, topsoil or rocks in contact with your meter, as such materials can cause your meter to corrode and leak.

 -

-- Chimneys and vents for gas appliances must be cleared following a major snow or ice storm to enable proper venting and prevent carbon monoxide accumulation.
+- Chimneys, exhaust ducts and vents for gas appliances must be cleared and free of all debris and obstructions following a major snow or ice storm to enable proper venting and prevent carbon monoxide accumulation.

-- Make sure that snow does not block exhaust from a sidewall vent.
+- Make sure that snow or ice does not block exhaust from a sidewall vent.
 Sidewall vents are common in recent heating and water heating systems, especially with high efficiency models.
-Vents act as breathing devices for these systems—they take in fresh air, mix it with fuel to produce heat, and discharge exhaust fumes that contain harmful carbon monoxide.
+Vents act as breathing devices for these systems.
 If a vent becomes blocked with snow or vegetation, it could shut down heating equipment or draw in exhaust fumes containing carbon monoxide.

 - Accumulation of ice or snow can interfere with the proper operation of your gas metering system.
-The meter assembly may contain a regulator that is designed to safely release pressurized gas in the event of a malfunction.
-Blocking the regulator vent could create an unsafe condition where gas is not able to escape from internal piping.
+The meter assembly may contain a regulator, which is a gas-controlling device that is designed to safely release pressurized gas into the air in the event of a malfunction.
+Blocking the regulator vent could create an unsafe condition where gas may accumulate due to not being able to escape from internal piping.

 - Snow and ice can damage gas meters and piping.
-Be careful when removing snow from around the gas meter; any damage to the gas meter could potentially create a possible leak hazard.
+Be careful when removing snow from around the gas meter; any damage to the gas meter could potentially create a gas leak hazard.

 -